-Many of us believe that we are at the mercy of our emotions, so we try to run from them.
-This is simply not the case.
-We can absolutely work with the energy of emotion.
+Many of us believe that we are at the mercy of our emotions, so we try to run from them, suppress them, and condemn ourselves for feeling negative ones.

-Emotional life is precious; it is the spark of self-actualisation.
+Emotional life is precious; it is the spark of creativity, passion, and fulfilment.

-Psychotherapy at the Freedom Healing Centre in Sydney can help you to connect with your emotions in a healthy way, so that you can resolve depression and anxiety, and feel naturally happy.
+Psychotherapy, Inner Child Work, and energy healing can help you to connect with your emotions in a healthy way, so that you can resolve depression and treat anxiety, and shake off those chronic negative emotional states

 Introduction to Emotion